European Monetary Union

 - How do central banks influence economic growth and inflation?

-- Why are central banks independent institutions?
+- Why should central banks be independent institutions?

 - Is the euro area an “optimal currency area” as described in textbooks?